Florida Total Loss Appraisal

 What is the total-loss threshold in Florida?

 Generally no — the appraisal clause is part of YOUR policy, not the at-fault driver's.
-If you are stuck with a third-party carrier that refuses to negotiate, you can often switch to a first-party claim under your own policy and let your insurer pursue subrogation.
+If you are stuck with a third-party insurance carrier that refuses to negotiate, you can often switch to a first-party claim under your own policy and let your insurer pursue subrogation.

 What does SecondAppraisal cost in Florida?